folafifo/Group8OAC/README.md

 ## Current System

-The Jorunal Checker Tool (JCT) is equipped to deal with a large chunk of the complexity involved with this project.
-We interact with the REST API by executing a GET request to the following url, filling in the query paramteters:
+The Journal Checker Tool (JCT) is equipped to deal with a large chunk of the complexity involved with this project.
+We interact with the REST API by executing a GET request to the following url, filling in the query parameters:

 `https://api.jct.cottagelabs.com/calculate?issn=[issn]&ror=[ror]&funder=[funder]`